-Classrooms are equipped with interactive touch screens and iPads which are used to support learning, engage pupils and provide an additional communication system in lessons.
+Classrooms are equipped with interactive touch screens, computers, laptops and tablets which are used to support learning, engage pupils and provide an additional communication system in lessons.
 Many of our specialist facilities support the sensory diet requirements of pupils which are implemented by a full time occupational therapist.
 Visual, auditory, touch, smell, vestibular (movement) and proprioceptive (body awareness) sensory needs are supported by the environment and facilities to develop pupils co-ordination and communication, promote interaction, concentration, calmness and confidence.

 …are designed to provide a safe place for pupils to develop friendships and socially interact with their peers.
 The equipment was chosen by pupils alongside the occupational therapists to ensure that the space meets pupil’s physical and sensory needs.